Fake Trucking schools headed for “judge and jury” trial November, 2024

 The “fake Trucking schools” criminal case appears to be headed for trial in the Superior Court of Justice (SCJ) in November, 2024.

-While some administrative details remain to be worked out, Crown Attorney Julian Whitten pointed out, “We have over a year to get that together.”
+While some administrative details remain to be worked out, Crown Attorney Julian Whitten pointed out, “We have had over a year to get that together.”

 “We have lots of time,” Justice H.W.
 Carl deJong agreed.
 He assigned the date of October 4th, 2023 for a return date for all of the lawyers to return and “get everything in order for SCJ.”